 The business risk associated with the political environment is a hard one to protect against, but something that all risk management professionals should be acutely aware of when navigating their financial and investment activities.
 Researching and doing your due diligence is important.
 From there, plans can be laid out for how certain risks associated with the political environment should be dealt with.

 Data security issues are quickly becoming one of the top business risks.
 Juniper Research estimates that cybercriminals will steal an estimated 33 billion records in the year 2023.
 The average cost of a data breach to a company is $7.19 million.
 In addition to being costly, they can damage a company’s reputation leading to more lost revenue.
 While cybersecurity was once an issue best left to IT professionals, it now has the potential to affect everyone in the business.

-No matter your background, further training can help you identify and prepare for all types of risk.
-The online master’s in risk management from Notre Dame of Maryland University offers a diverse curriculum to enhance your risk analysis skills.Explore Degree
+Further training can help you identify and prepare for all types of risk.
+The online B.A. in Business from Notre Dame of Maryland University offers a diverse curriculum to enhance your risk analysis and business skills.Explore Degree

 Forbes stated, “This [cybersecurity] is especially important as businesses are more digitized, meaning they are exposed to an increasing number of threats if they do not manage the risk of security properly.”
 The article explained that hacking software is increasingly more sophisticated, and hackers are moving to agendas that include disinformation, market manipulation and infrastructure disruption.
 Still, the well-known risks of data theft and vandalism are still huge threats to business.

 Incorporating protection into all areas of the business can help your company protect against the risk of data security issues.
 It’s important that all members of the organization are aware of how to safely handle data, what a phishing scheme might look like and how to report an issue so it can be dealt with immediately.